 Saver awards do still exist (they haven’t disappeared entirely) so this use of Citi ThankYou Points is a genuinely great way to get value, but you have to be prepared to be very flexible with the dates you fly and be prepared to spend quite a bit of time searching for awards (I set up ExpertFlyer alerts to save time and effort).
-Apparently not even a global pandemic is enough to get American Airlines to release more Saver Awards.

-The lack of saver award space is definitely an issue and that can make getting great value quite challenging, but the fact remains that saver awards do get released and we do have a great Etihad award chart to work, and all of that means that using Citi ThankYou points via Etihad to book American Airlines AAdvantage awards can be a fantastic and economical way to travel in comfort.
+The lack of saver award space is definitely an issue and that can make getting great value quite challenging, but the fact remains that saver awards *do* get released and we do have a great Etihad award chart to work with, and all of that means that using Citi ThankYou points via Etihad to book American Airlines AAdvantage awards can be a fantastic and economical way to travel in comfort.